planetoftheweb/bootstrap4/slides/02_03-Typographic_Utilities.md

 > > Speaker Notes:

-1. There's a few classes that change the weight or style of the text. font-weight-bold of course makes the text bold.
+1. There's a few classes that change the weight or style of the text.
+You can use lighter, which would be the lightest, or font-weight light.

+1. There' also font-weight-bold and font-weight-bolder to create increased weights.

-1. font-weight-normal will change the font to a normal weight.
+1. font-weight-normal will change the font to a normal weight and it's the default, so you don't need it most of the time unless you're trying to reset a weight programmatically.

 1. and of course font-italic will change the style of text to italic.